FibrolytixBio/cf-compound-selection-demo/README.md

 # cf-compound-selection-demo

-Demo for the agentic AI system to select cardiac fibrosis compounds!
+Agentic AI system to select compounds for cardiac fibrosis reversal screening!

+## Demo

+Try the system at [https://cf-compound-selection-demo.netlify.app/](https://cf-compound-selection-demo.netlify.app/).

+Note that the demo does not include the use of proprietary lab-in-the-loop (LITL) assay data.

 ## Overview